-Guiding Principles for French Milieu:
+Guiding Principles for French milieu:

-- Grades 7 to 12 will be the range of instruction. - Students will complete 21 of 30 credits in French instruction in order to earn the French Immersion High School Diploma and CCHS Milieu Certification.
-This will require a range of courses to be offered in French at each grade level. - A designated French Milieu centre will continue to support the immersion in French language where French is the primary language of instruction and communication.
-All communication in the Milieu including daily announcements are completed in French. - As part of developing French language, unique learning activities, both in-class and extra-curricular will be offered in French. - The administration team will require at least one French-speaking administrator at all times.
+- Grades 7 to 12 will be the range of instruction. - Students will complete 21 of 30 credits in French instruction to earn the French Immersion High School Diploma and CCHS milieu certification.
+This will require a range of courses to be offered in French at each grade level. - A designated French milieu centre will continue to support the immersion in French language where French is the primary language of instruction and communication.
+All communication in the milieu including daily announcements is completed in French. - As part of developing French language, unique learning activities, both in-class and extra-curricular will be offered in French. - The administration team will require at least one French-speaking administrator at all times.